 If you have installed and using Windows 8 or the latest Windows 10 operating system, you probably have noticed that your Windows 10 or Windows 8 doesn’t show a delete confirmation dialog with default settings.
 That is, when you select a file/folder and hit the delete key, Windows doesn’t prompt a confirmation box.

-Why turn on delete confirmation box in Windows?
+Why turn on the delete confirmation box in Windows?

 Although some users might like this new feature as one can easily delete a file or folder quickly and easily, at times, the new feature doesn’t stop users from accidentally deleting a file.